grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 ## Fixed-table

-The `fixed-table` shortcode allows the column contents to be wrapped to a new line at any character.
+The `fixed-table` shortcode prevents column overflow by breaking content to a new line at any character, not just spaces between words.

 ### Example